MV Arvin

-MV Arvin was a Ukrainian bulk cargo ship that broke in two and sank in heavy seas off the coast of Bartın, Turkey in 2021.
+MV Arvin was a Ukrainian bulk cargo ship that broke in two and sank in heavy seas off the coast of Bartın, Turkey, in 2021.
 A video of the ship breaking apart was posted on YouTube.
-Six of the 12 crew aboard survived the sinking, with three dead recovered and three of the six missing but presumed dead.
+Of the 12 crew members aboard, six survived the sinking.
+Three bodies were recovered, while the remaining three were reported missing and presumed dead.

 History

-Starting as the Volgo-Balt 189, the MV Arvin was originally built in 1974 in Czechoslovakia as a lake/river freighter.
-She was sold and reflagged several times through her life.
-She was named Arvin in 1997 by the Delphin Maritime Co.
-Ltd., the name she kept for the rest of her career.
+Originally built in 1974 in Czechoslovakia as the Volgo-Balt 189, the MV Arvin was designed as a lake and river freighter.
+Over the course of her service she was sold and reflagged several times.
+In 1997 she was named Arvin by Delphin Maritime Co.
+Ltd., a name she retained for the remainder of her career.